Historic Hotels Crowsnest Pass

 First up it’s the Grand Union.
 Temporary closed on our visit we suspect it was repercussions from Covid that may have be the reason.
 This piece was shot between lockdowns in 2020, but given the continued uncertainty at the time may have said to heck with it.
 Even now everyone’s still feeling the aftershocks.
 This establishment caters to the pub crowd and hosts many music events and while rooms are said to be offered, it seems that’s not heavily promoted.
 With the easing of restrictions they opened their doors again a month or so back.

 The building dates from 1924 and replaced an earlier wood hotel of the same name.
-The current structure almost burned down in the 1950s but a quick thinking employee saved the day.
+The current structure almost succumbed to a fire that swept through downtown Coleman in the late 1940s, but a quick thinking employee saved the day.
 That the fire hall at the time was a block or two away, no doubt helped with response times, which must have minimized damage.
 The Grand Union is currently listed for sale ($680k) and sits in the middle of historic downtown Coleman.
 You want to see old buildings?
 Come to the Pass!
 Come to Coleman!
 Immerse yourself.

 Grand Union Hotel Coleman